Build a Little Library

 To protect the Little Free Library name and quality of the Libraries themselves, the name is registered and trademarked.
 Make sure you read these terms before using the Little Free Library name.

 Only Libraries with official charter signs and numbers can be photographed and displayed as part of the Little Free Library network.
 This is the only way we can track, monitor, support, fund and celebrate your efforts.
 Click here to see the agreement.

 How to Build and Install Your Own

-Have you built one?
-Want to learn how?
-Thousands of people have used these tips and tricks and blueprints and measurements for builders that we created just for you.
-We also have a variety of plans and instructions available:
+- Thousands of people have used these tips and tricks and blueprints and measurements for builders that we created just for you.

 - Plans and instructions to build an Amish Shed Library – Little Free Library